matthewcannon/safari/README.md

 # Safari

-A Legacy code refactoring exercise.
+A game for Software Developers.

 ## Getting started